ibm-cloud-docs/hs-crypto/key-states.md

 ## Monitoring for lifecycle changes
 {: #monitor-lifecycle-changes}

-After you add a root key to the service, use the {{site.data.keyword.hscrypto}} dashboard or the {{site.data.keyword.hscrypto}} key management REST APIs to view your key's transition history and configuration.
+After you add a root key to the service, use the {{site.data.keyword.hscrypto}} dashboard or the {{site.data.keyword.hscrypto}} key management REST API to view your key's transition history and configuration.

 For audit purposes, you can also monitor the activity trail for a root key by integrating {{site.data.keyword.hscrypto}} with the [{{site.data.keyword.at_full_notm}}](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started){: external}.
 After both services are provisioned and running, activity events are generated and automatically collected in a {{site.data.keyword.at_full_notm}} log when you perform actions on keys in {{site.data.keyword.hscrypto}}.